Parbbatipur: Infrastructure

 According to the District Census Handbook 2011, Nadia, Parbbatipur covered an area of 1.93 km2.
 Among the civic amenities, it had 8.5 km roads with both open and closed drains, the protected water supply involved BWT, hand pump, tubewell, borewell.
 It had 2,206 domestic electric connections, 375 road light points.
 Among the medical facilities, the nearest dispensary/ health centre was 6 km away.
-Among the educational facilities it had 1 primary school, 1 middle school, 1 secondary school, 1 senior secondary school school.
+Among the educational facilities it had 1 primary school, 1 middle school, 1 secondary school, 1 senior secondary school.
 It had 1 recognised short-hand typewriting and vocational training institute.
 Among the social, recreational and cultural facilities it had 2 public libraries, 2 reading rooms.
 It had branch office of 1 nationalised bank.

 Transport

 Payradanga railway station, located in the area, is well connected by the local train transport system to the Sealdah-Ranaghat Line.

 Healthcare

 Habibpur (Jadav Dutta) Rural Hospital, with 30 beds at Habibpur, is the major government medical facility in the Ranaghat I CD block.